jonathansantacruz3/Set_up_MX_records/README.md

 ![image](https://github.com/jonathansantacruz3/Set_up_MX_records/assets/151465848/45292847-1266-4245-acf9-54606c35bbed)

 Enter the SMTP hostname settings along with my domain credentials and protocol desired.
+Make sure to include the full address for the username or you will get an authentication failed message (e.g. info@mydomain.com).

 ![image](https://github.com/jonathansantacruz3/Set_up_MX_records/assets/151465848/3399e595-0761-4780-a3ff-2a9c089f390a)